volitank/nala/docs/nala.8.md

 : > **nala** downloads packages in parallel.
 Along with this **nala** can download packages from multiple mirrors concurrently to speed up package downloads further.
 We put in place a limit to 2 packages per mirror so we don't put too much pressure on them.
 This caps out at a maximum of 16.

-	**-f, \--fix-broken** attempts to fix broken packages.
+	*-f, \--fix-broken* attempts to fix broken packages.
 By default Nala will attempt to fix them.
 This switch exists so if you install something with **dpkg** and it needs extra dependencies to work you can run **nala install --fix-broken**.

+	*\--no-fix-broken* will stop **nala** from doing some extra checks during an install.
+Using this can result in a broken install.

 **remove**
 : > **remove** works similar to the way it does in **apt**.
 Our noticeable differences here include improved output on what will be removed, no need for running an autoremove, **nala** will handle that for you.